Pilz, George

 John Montgomery Davis was a charter member of the Juneau Men's Igloo.

-Davis was born in Liverpool, England on August 29, 1856.
+Davis was born in Liverpool, England, on August 29, 1856.
+After arriving in the United States in 1882, he lived in Pennsylvania, Florida, and Massachusetts.

-After arriving in the United States in 1882 he lived in Pennsylvania, Florida and Massachusetts before joining Thomas Nowell in Alaska at the Nowell Gold Mining Co. in Silver Bow Basin at Juneau.
-At first he was a book keeper at the mines and later became assistant superintendent.
+He later came to Alaska and joined Thomas Nowell at the Nowell Gold Mining Company in the Silver Bow Basin near Juneau.
+At first, he worked as a bookkeeper at the mines and later became assistant superintendent.

-Alaska Gold Rush Pioneers of Juneau Douglas Area 1880-1921 p.
+Alaska Gold Rush Pioneers of Juneau–Douglas Area, 1880–1921, p.
 36